Why the U.S. Economy Matters to You and the World? You’ve probably heard that the United States has the world’s largest economy.

 1. American GDP Drives Global Growth

 When the U.S. economy grows faster, other countries often grow faster too.
-That’s because:
+This happens because:

 In many cases, research shows that U.S. growth can help other countries grow too.
-In some studies, a rise in U.S. GDP tends to lift growth in other nations as well.
+Studies have found that a rise in U.S. GDP often lifts growth in other nations after a lag, because global business cycles are closely linked.

-That’s trust in action the world watches the U.S. economy like a giant engine powering global growth.
+That’s trust in action: the world watches the U.S. economy like a giant engine powering global growth.
+Organizations such as the World Economic Forum regularly highlight how shifts in U.S. GDP and policy affect global markets, trade flows, and financial stability.

 2. Trade and Business Links Spread Impact